 a) Balanced costs (infrastructure versus attached stations).

-The amendment will not change the existing balance with infrastructure versus attached station, with the exception of opening up a new class of cheap receiver only devices.
-Receiver only devices may apparentry reduce their average energy consumption as they do not need transmit frames.
+The amendment will not change the existing balance with infrastructure versus attached station, with the exception of opening up a new class of cheap receiver only IEEE 802.11 mobile devices.
+Receiver only IEEE 802.11 mobile devices may apparently reduce their average energy consumption as they do not need transmit frames.

 b) Known cost factors.

-It does not significantly change the existing 802.11 known cost factors except receiver only devices.
-The receiver only devices may reduce the cost by removing transmitter.
+It does not significantly change the existing IEEE 802.11 known cost factors except receiver only IEEE 802.11 mobile devices.
+The receiver only IEEE 802.11 mobile devices may reduce their cost by removing the transmitter.

 c) Consideration of installation costs.

-Installation costs are unchanged from those for existing IEEE 802.11 devices.
+Installation costs are unchanged from those for existing IEEE 802.11 mobile devices.

 d) Consideration of operational costs (e.g., energy consumption).

-Operation cost is expected to be the same as existing 802.11 devices.
-In addition, using BCS may reduce energy consumptions at both the AP and the STAs.
+Operation cost is expected to be the same as existing IEEE 802.11 mobile devices.
+In addition, using EBS may reduce energy consumption at both IEEE 802.11 access points and mobile devices.

 Other areas, as appropriate.